rmhowe425/C2/README.md

 * Uses diffie-hellman key exchange to set up symmetic encryption.
 * Uses AES Cipher Block Chaining mode for symmetric encryption with a 128-bit key that is generated from an MD5 hash.

+# Modes of Operation
+* Single Server
+* Repeater (Statelessly forwards data from one server to another)

 **Required Libraries**
 Library | Link
 ------------ | -------------